wwfangus/masterCard-CityApp/README.md

 All the Junit cases passed.

 Then I also tested with the corresponding real URLs after the Spring Boot application starts. <br/>

+After you load my project into your Eclipse or STS, then left-click the project, then go down to r"Run As" -> "Spring Boot App", then after it starts, click the link below in your localhost:

 test case 1: <br/>
 http://localhost:8080/connected?origin=Boston&destination=Newark   <br/>
 test case 2: <br/>